 Gemfibrozil did appear to reduce change in CSF Aβ42, p-tau, and the p-tau/Aβ42 ratio between baseline and 48 weeks; however, these biomarker trends were not statistically significant.
 Those in the treatment group had less brain atrophy, better scores on some tests of memory, and reduced plasma levels of the pro-inflammatory cytokine TNF-α.
 Again, these effects trended in the right direction but none were statistically significant, Jicha reported.
 He said the findings warrant future trials with adequate power to detect changes on cognitive, MRI, and CSF measures.
 Finally, Jicha pointed out that at just pennies per dose, gemfibrozil could make a cheap treatment.
 For this trial, the placebo cost more than the drug, he said.

-Seong-Ho Koh of Hanyang University Guri Hospital, South Korea, showed topline results from a Phase 2 trial of GV1001 in people with clinical diagnoses of mild to moderate AD.
-GV1001 is a peptide vaccine against telomerase reverse transcriptase.
-Developed by GemVax in Daejeon, South Korea, GV1001 kicks up an immune response against a form of telomerase that is known to be over-represented in cancer cells; it also interacts with heat shock protein 90 (Hsp90).
+Seong-Ho Koh of Hanyang University Guri Hospital, South Korea, showed topline results from a Phase 2 trial of GV1001 in people with clinical diagnoses of moderate to severe AD.
+GV1001 is a peptide drug against telomerase reverse transcriptase.
+Developed by GemVax & KAEL in Daejeon, South Korea, GV1001 kicks up an immune response against a form of telomerase that is known to be over-represented in cancer cells; it also interacts with heat shock protein 90 (Hsp90).
 GemVax is evaluating this drug for multiple types of cancer.
 Scientists have reported anti-inflammatory and anti-viral effects as well (Kim et al., 2016; Kim et al., 2018; Moon et al., 2018); and at CTAD, Koh described the first trial to test GV1001 in people with AD.
 It enrolled 90 participants, who were randomized equally to three groups who received four weekly subcutaneous injections of 0.56 mg or 1.12 mg of GV1001, or placebo, followed by biweekly injections for 24 weeks, making for a total of 14 injections.

 Koh said the trial met its primary endpoint, which was improved performance on the Severe Impairment Battery between baseline and week 24.
 While those in the placebo group dropped by 7.23 points on the SIB, scores stabilized in both treatment groups, ultimately slipping by an average of 0.12 points.
 To the chagrin of audience members, Koh showed no results on any of the trial’s numerous secondary endpoints, noting that they would be released within the coming month.
 The trial ended in June 2019, according to clinicaltrials.gov.
 Others noted a particularly steep decline of the placebo group, wondering how that contributed to the apparent treatment effect.